jyaymie/siftora-backend/README.md

 ## 👩‍💻 Technologies

-This API was built using Python and the Django REST framework (DRF), as well as PostgreSQL (for the database) and Heroku (for deployment).
+This API was built using Python and Django REST Framework (DRF), as well as PostgreSQL (for the database) and Heroku (for deployment).

 ## 🛠 Installation

-1. In your terminal, check the version of Python running on your machine with `python -v`.
-If you are not on a version of 3 or greater, run `brew install python3`.
-2. Fork and clone this repository, and change into the new `siftora-backend` directory.
+1. Fork and clone this repository, and change into the new `siftora-backend` directory.
-2. Run `python -m venv env` to create a virtual environment.
+2. Run `python3 -m venv env` to create a virtual environment.
 3. Install the required dependencies with `pip install -r requirements.txt`, and apply tables to the database with the following commands:
 ```
 python3 manage.py makemigrations